user4223/ticket-decoder/README.md

 * **with_sbb_interpreter=False**
   skips creation of SBB interpreter module and avoids dependency to protobuf

-To enable/disable, please use prepared scripts like [setup.Python.sh](setup.Python.sh) or [setup.Decoder.sh](setup.Decoder.sh) and change desired feature toggles there.
+To enable/disable, please use prepared scripts like [setup.Decoder.sh](setup.Decoder.sh) and change desired feature toggles there.
 Or pass options like `-o:a="&:with_ticket_analyzer=False"` to conan install script.
 Check the script mentioned above as a guideline.

 Following libraries are used by the project.
 Usually you should not care about it **since conan package manager will do that** for you.